HideOnShroud/kaggle-intermediate-ml/README.md

 - Learn about the importance of pipelines
 - Build and use pipelines for data preprocessing and model training

+## Cross-Validation

+**File**: `exercise-cross-validation.ipynb`

+Cross-validation provides a better way to test your models.
+This notebook covers:
+- The concept of cross-validation
+- Implementing cross-validation to evaluate model performance

 ## Contributing

 If you have any suggestions or improvements, feel free to create a pull request or open an issue.
 Contributions are welcome!